Level of measurement: Stevens's typology

-Nominal level
+Nominal scale

 A nominal scale consists only of a number of distinct classes or categories, for example: [Cat, Dog, Rabbit].
 Unlike the other scales, no kind of relationship between the classes can be relied upon.
 Thus measuring with the nominal scale is equivalent to classifying.

 Nominal measurement may differentiate between items or subjects based only on their names or (meta-)categories and other qualitative classifications they belong to.
 Thus it has been argued that even dichotomous data relies on a constructivist epistemology.
 In this case, discovery of an exception to a classification can be viewed as progress.

 Numbers may be used to represent the variables but the numbers do not have numerical value or relationship: for example, a globally unique identifier.